 - The child can be adopted without the consent of the parents.

-Terminating a parent’s rights has been dubbed the “civil death penalty,” and judges take it extremely seriously.
+The act of terminating parental rights is often referred to as the “civil death penalty,” and judges approach it with the utmost gravity.
 Judges do not terminate a parent’s rights unless there is a compelling reason to do so.

 How to Terminate Parental Rights?

 Parental rights mean making every decision about nurturing the children.
 Unluckily, at times a parent fails at fulfilling their duties towards their children for several years.
 Similarly, if the same things occur to your children, you may want to end parental rights for the careless or offensive parent.